team-charls/jpegls-wic-codec/README.md

 # JPEG-LS Windows Imaging Component Codec

-This Windows Imaging Component (WIC) codec makes it possible to decode and encode JPEG-LS (.jls) files with Windows applications that can leverage WIC codecs.
-It makes it possible to view JPEG-LS encoded images in Windows PhotoViewer, Windows Explorer and import JPEG-LS images in Microsoft Office documents.

 [![Build Status](https://dev.azure.com/team-charls/jpegls-wic-codec/_apis/build/status/team-charls.jpegls-wic-codec?branchName=main)](https://dev.azure.com/team-charls/jpegls-wic-codec/_build/latest?definitionId=1&branchName=main)
 [![REUSE status](https://api.reuse.software/badge/github.com/team-charls/jpegls-wic-codec)](https://api.reuse.software/info/github.com/team-charls/jpegls-wic-codec)
 [![Maintainability Rating](https://sonarcloud.io/api/project_badges/measure?project=team-charls_jpegls-wic-codec&metric=sqale_rating)](https://sonarcloud.io/summary/overall?id=team-charls_jpegls-wic-codec)

 ## Introduction

+This WIC (Windows Imaging Component) codec makes it possible to decode and encode JPEG-LS (.jls) files with Windows applications that can use WIC codecs.
+It allows to view JPEG-LS encoded images in Windows PhotoViewer, Windows Explorer and import JPEG-LS images in Microsoft Office documents.

+It is a C++ 23 implementation that uses the CharLS JPEG-LS codec.
+The C++/WinRT framework is used to implement the classic COM components required for a WIC codec and it uses Wix v5 for the installer.

+### Windows Imaging Component Background

-The Windows Imaging Component (WIC) is a built-in codec framework of Windows that makes it possible to create independent native image codecs that can be used by a large set of applications.
+Windows Imaging Component (WIC) is a built-in codec framework of Windows that makes it possible to create independent native image codecs that can be used by a large set of applications.
 WIC is implemented using COM technology.
-Image codecs for many popular formats are already pre-installed on Windows.
+Many image codecs for popular formats are standard pre-installed on Windows.

 ## Installing

 ### Requirements

-- Windows 11 or Windows 10 (version 22H2).
+- Windows 11 or Windows 10 version 22H2.
-- x86, x64 or ARM64 processor
+- x86, x64 or ARM64 processor.

 ### Via GitHub with EXE